-One of the team members asks a member of the family several questions, which cover topics such as: the number of people living in the home, the presence of a designated sanitation area, their knowledge about hand washing behavior, and the frequency of diarrhea in the children under five years of age.
+One of the team members asks the family several questions, which cover topics such as the number of people living in the home, the presence of a designated sanitation area, their knowledge about handwashing and the frequency of diarrhea in the children under five years of age.

 While I love the technical side of these visits, I more so appreciate the opportunity to see families’ homes.
 We have seen a variety of ways people store and collect their water.

 When we ask households about the presence of a toilet or sanitation facility, we sometimes find latrines, but more often we don’t find anything.
-This is not surprising, considering WHO/UNICEF statistics quote that 56% of rural Cambodians still practice open defecation. (http://bit.ly/P9odjh)
+This is not surprising, considering WHO/UNICEF statistics indicate that 56% of rural Cambodians still practice open defecation.

 One of our main goals with BSFs is to reduce diarrhea in children under five—a leading cause of death for children that age.